menu

 2X Assist

-Anytime you call assist, the opponent has be cautious of getting caught by the second attack.
+Anytime you call Assist, the opponent has to be cautious of getting caught by the second attack.
 This gives you a nice window of time with added pressure, where you can take advantage of the other player's hesitation.

 Considering how vital keeping or taking your turn is in competitive play, it's no mystery as to why 2X Assist is such a strong Fuse.